MKand/agenticprotocols/README.md

 ## Project Overview

-The Metal Bank of Braavos is a sophisticated multi-agent application built using the Google Agent Development Kit (ADK).
+The Metal Bank is a sophisticated multi-agent application built using the Google Agent Development Kit (ADK).
 It simulates a fantasy-themed bank that processes loan applications and handles clandestine requests.
 This project serves as a practical demonstration of:

 - Building multi-agent systems with specialized roles
 - Implementing MCP servers for external tool integration